Syamantaka: Theft and recovery

 Satrajita later presented the gem to Prasena, his brother, who was also the ruler of a Yadava province.
 Prasena wore it often, until once while hunting in the forest while wearing it, he was attacked by a lion, which killed him and fled with the jewel.
 But it could not get away with it, for shortly after, it was attacked by Jambavan, described as the king of the bears, who killed it after a fierce fight and took off with the bounty.
 Jambavan was loyal to Rama, and was considered one of the seven immortals, or the Chiranjivi.

 Now, there was a rumour that Krishna also had his eye on the Syamantaka jewel, and when the incident of Prasena's mysterious disappearance became public, the people accused Krishna of murder and theft.
 In order to prove his innocence, Krishna sought to find out the true culprit and recover the jewel.
 As he followed on the trail of the deceased Prasena, he came to the spot where the corpses of Prasena and his horse still lay, along with pieces of teeth and nails of a lion.
 From there he followed the footsteps of the lion, which led him to the spot of the second struggle, where the corpse of the lion was lying.
 From there, he followed the tracks of a bear, which finally led him to the entrance of Jambavan's cave, where the latter's children were playing with the priceless jewel.
 Thereafter, he engaged in furious, protracted combat with Jambavan for 28 days, and Jambavan gradually grew tired.
 As he was the strongest living entity at that time, he wondered who could be weakening him.
-It was then that Jambavan realised that he had been sparring with none other than Rama himself.
+It was then that Jambavan realised that he had been sparring with none other than Vishnu himself.
 Jambavan, who was hot-headed, but pious by nature, returned the jewel to Krishna, and also granted him the hand of his daughter in marriage, called Jambavati.

 This episode is described in the Padma Purana: